 The famous Forsyth Park fountain is an iconic photo spot.

-It’s quite common to spot couples getting engaged or eloping in front of it.
+It’s common to spot couples getting engaged or eloping in front of it, and it’s been featured in numerous movies and TV series.

 The Savannah Georgia must-see fountain in Forsyth Park is surrounded by oaks covered in Spanish moss